NATIONAL BOARD OF DIRECTORS

 Luis Andre Gazitua

 As Special Advisor to the Mayor of Miami-Dade County, Luis was a key player in the creation of the South Florida Workforce Investment Board (SFWIB), Region 23, of the State of Florida.
-The SFWIB is a government instrumentality of both Miami-Dade and Monroe County whose creation required approval of Workforce Florida and the Miami-Dade County Board of County Commissioners.
-The SFWIB, now with a staff of 80, invests over sixty million dollars annually for job training and placement services.
+The SFWIB is a government instrumentality of both Miami-Dade and Monroe County whose creation required the approval of Workforce Florida and the Miami-Dade County Board of County Commissioners.
+The SFWIB, now with a staff of 80, invests over seventy million dollars annually for job training and placement services.

 In response to the 2007 FBI Mortgage Fraud Report, Luis assisted the Mayor in establishing a law enforcement and private sector task force to develop legislative change while prosecuting offenders.
 Fl.
 Stat.
 817.545 was drafted, lobbied and passed, which allowed local law enforcement throughout the state to arrest perpetrators of the crime of Mortgage Fraud.
 A nationwide program was established modeled from it.
 The Federal Govt. through the Department of Justice and Bureau of Justice Assistance allocated over $20 million dollars in 2009 and proposed 100 million dollars in 2010 (grants & earmarks) for enforcement, prosecution, and training for federal, state and local enforcers.